A Division of the Common Council-City Clerk's Office

 Update and maintain City Charter and Milwaukee Code of Ordinances to incorporate changes that occurred from all actions taken by the Common Council.

-Search Dialog, Dow Jones, Newsbank and the Internet to provide access to periodical or newspaper articles, reports, books, bulletin boards and a wide array of electronic services for city-related questions for City employees
+Search online resources to provide access to periodical or newspaper articles, reports, books, bulletin boards and other digital documents for answers to city-related questions for City employees

 - Interlibrary Loan